Last updated on February 20th, 2025 at 04:06 pm

 Counting rows.
 If you look on the back side of the work, the side that has the weaved look to it, you will notice that there are small bars across.
 Each row of vertical bars represents one row.

-These hook can come in many styles and sizes.
+Tunisian Crochet Hooks.
+These hooks can come in many styles and sizes.
 You may have to try a few to get something that you like the feel and length of for your crochet projects.

 Directions: Tunisian Crochet Dishcloths